How to Color Correct Old Photos?

 Way 1.
 Perform Pro-Level Color Correction in a Click

-Not a tech savvy?
+Not tech savvy?
 Don’t know much about photo editing?
 Not a problem!
 With PhotoGlory, you just need to make one click in order to achieve a perfect result.
 Start with opening your photo.
 Then go to the Enhancement tab and check the Color box.
-PhotoGlory will analyze every object in your photo and correct its colors automatically.
+PhotoGlory will analyze every object in your old photo and restore its colors automatically.

 Your photo is too dark?
 Try the automatic Light correction